-- a) to be eligible for CDI/CDIW competitions in Australia combinations are required to produce proof of gaining a minimum of 62% in at least two Grand Prix Tests competitions (at the level you wish to enter) in National Official Competitive competitions (in Australia or overseas) within the 12 months prior to the closing date of entries - b) for CDI-U25 competitions combinations are required to produce proof of gaining 60% in two Intermediate A or Intermediate B or Intermediate II tests in National Official Competitive competitions within the 12 months prior to the closing date of entries - c) for CDI-Y, CDI-J and CDI-P combinations are required to produce proof of gaining 60% at level within the 12 months prior to close of entries
+- a) to be eligible for CDI/CDIW competitions in Australia combinations are required to produce proof of gaining a minimum of 62% in at least two competitions (at the level you wish to enter) in National Official Competitive competitions (in Australia or overseas) within the 12 months prior to the closing date of entries - b) for CDI-U25 competitions combinations are required to produce proof of gaining 60% in two Intermediate A or Intermediate B or Intermediate II or Grand Prix tests in National Official Competitive competitions within the 12 months prior to the closing date of entries - c) for CDI-Y, CDI-J and CDI-P combinations are required to produce proof of gaining 60% at level within the 12 months prior to close of entries - d) in exceptional circumstances the Selectors have direction to waive the above.
+Any such decision being considered are to be discussed with the Chair of the ADC.

-SECTION 9 13 - PARA-EQUESTRIAN DRESSAGE
+SECTION 9 - PARA-EQUESTRIAN DRESSAGE